-You will need a good number of balls, cones, and a goal for all the drills below.
+You will need many balls, cones, and a goal for all the drills below.
 You don’t need top of the line balls for these exercises.
 However, when possible, train with the same make of balls used for the tournaments you play.
-Cones and goals are ideal, but when not possible to have them, you can use anything as markers: jumpers, backpacks, rocks, etc. Have a look at the recommended equipment below.
+Cones and goals are ideal, but you can use anything as markers: jumpers, backpacks, rocks, etc. Have a look at the recommended equipment below.

-This is a classic drill for goalkeepers, midfielders and strikers.
-This drill focuses on shooting technique and a good first touch.
+This is a classic exercise for goalkeepers, midfielders and strikers.
+This simple shooting drill focuses on shooting technique and a good first touch.
 It is quite a free-flowing exercise, and players often focus on shooting with their strongest foot.
 This is the progression:

-- A line of players is waiting for the turn.
+- A line of players is waiting for their turn.
 The first player in the line passes the ball to the server and indicates where they want the ball shouting “right” or “left”.

 - a.
 The server player stays on the edge of the box.
 When they receive the ball, they return it inside the box to the side indicated by the shooter.
 Receiving and passing must be completed in two touches.

 b.
-Immediately after passing the ball to the receiver, the shooter runs towards the spot that was indicated to the server.
+Immediately after passing the ball to the receiver, the shooter runs towards the spot indicated to the server.

-- The shooter shoots to goal.
+- The shooter shoots at the goal.
 Only two touches are allowed.
-First touch to stop and setup the ball, second touch is for shooting.
-Once the shot is taken, the player must return to the end of the line of players waiting for their turn at shooting.
+The first touch is to stop and set up the ball, and the second touch is for shooting.
+Once the shot is taken, the player must return with the players waiting for their turn at shooting.